Lissachatina fulica: Human health

-Rat Lung Worm Disease
+Rat lung worm disease

 Angiostrongylus cantonensis, also known as "rat lungworm", is a nematode that causes eosinophilic meningoencephalitis.
 Infected snails have been found in South American countries including Peru, Ecuador, Venezuela, and Brazil.
-As of 2020, no human-cases were reported in Florida, US, but have been documented in the states of Louisiana, Texas, with the greatest number in Hawaii.
+As of 2020, no human-cases were reported in Florida, U.S., but have been documented in the states of Louisiana, Texas, with the greatest number in Hawaii.

 In Hawaii, 82 cases were reported between 2007 and 2017.
 Commonly reported symptoms were headache, body aches, painful or sensitive skin, and a stiff neck; however, fever, vomiting, irritability, fatigue, and loss of appetite were reported in children 10 or younger.

 Human cases of this meningitis usually result from a person having eaten the raw or undercooked snail, but even handling live wild snails of this species can infect a person with the nematode, thus causing a life-threatening infection.
 The most noticeable incident of human cases in Taiwan was the Chung family of Kimlan Foods: The family, which believed that eating raw snails could strengthen the body, contracted the lungworm and led to five fatalities after eating raw snails.
 The only surviving member of the family was not in Taiwan.
 After the incident, eating raw snails no longer exists in Taiwan.

-Other Parasites
+Other parasites

 Several different species and types of parasites have been known to infect Lissachatina fulica, including more than 12 nematodes.